-If you would, just think for a moment about the varying number of vehicle (car, truck, bus, aircraft, etc.) models, system designs, heat exchanger designs, types of failures, debris loads, debris sizes, oil residues, additives, etc. Understanding the key basics will allow you to procedurally eliminate and mitigate the variables; to become confident and successful with your flushing efforts.
+Think for a moment about the varying number of vehicle (car, truck, bus, aircraft, etc.) models, system designs, heat exchanger designs, types of failures, debris loads, debris sizes, oil residues, additives, etc.; the failure variables become almost limitless.
+Understanding the key basics will allow you to procedurally eliminate and mitigate these many variables; to become confident and successful with your flushing efforts.